iSunilSV/Chrome-Bookmark-Shortcut/README.md

 The best thing is, you can have shortbuts to practially unlimites url's

 Steps ::<br>
-1. Edit the javascript code and add as many sites you want using the function 'addToSiteList' (Example provided in JS) <br>
+1. Edit the javascript code ('ChromeBookMark' file) and add as many sites you want using the function 'addToSiteList' (Example provided in JS) <br>
 2. Copy the entrire Javascript <br>
 3. Create a new bookmark in your browser and in URL section, paste the copied javascript <br>
 4. Make the above bookmark as the first bookmark in your browser <br>